DChavez18/DChavez18/README.md

 # 👋 Hi, I'm Derek Chavez

-I'm a software developer with a passion for the cosmos, MTG, and entomology.
 I'm a lifelong learner and enjoy exploring the world through code.
+Software engineer and IT professional with a strong background in customer service and project management.
+Skilled in Ruby, Python, Go, Ruby on Rails, SQL, and cloud-based infrastructures.
+Adept at developing efficient web applications, proficient in troubleshooting, customer service, networking, operating systems, security, and system administration, backed by a Google IT Support Professional certification.
+Strong desire to drive innovation and excellence in IT and software engineering.

 ## Interests